-- I. lot size for multi tenant: 20,000 Square feet - II. lot area per dwelling unit 1,500 square feet - c.
-Minimum street frontage per lot: 60 feet, except that (multiple multi-family units may be constructed on a lot in accordance with the Plan - d.
-Minimum side setbacks: 6 feet- - e.
+- a.
+Minimum lot size: 8,500 square feet - b.
+Minimum lot size for multi-tenant: 20,000 Square feet - c.
+Minimum street frontage per lot: 60 feet (multiple multi-family units may be constructed on a lot in accordance with the Plan - d.
+Minimum side setbacks: 6 feet. - e.
 Minimum front and rear setbacks: 20 feet - f.
-Maximum building height for the mew_multi-family structures: 80 feet, as measured from the post-development grade to the highest point of the structure. - g.
-Minimum open space: See plan Open space shall comply with the requirements of the Development Transfer Overlay District. - 5.
-Other Requirements.
-All development on the Property shall comply with the following requirements: - There shall be no material amendment of the Subdivision Plan without Planning Board Aapproval. - b.
-Except as otherwise established by this Agreement and the applicable provisions of the Development Transfer Overlay District, the Property shall be subject to the requirements of the underlying zoning district or any successor zoning district. - The development shall include pedestrian connections to the Village and the school recreation fields. - d.
+Maximum building height for the new structure: 80 feet, as measured from the post-development grade to the highest point of the structure. - g.
+Minimum open space: See plan

+5. Other Requirements.
+All development on the Property shall comply with the following requirements:

+- a.
+There shall be no material amendment of the Subdivision Plan without Planning Board Approval. - b.
+Except as otherwise established by this Agreement, the Property shall be subject to the requirements of the underlying zoning district or any successor zoning district. - c.
+The development shall include pedestrian connections to the Village and the school recreation fields. - d.
 The development shall allow for a trail head and public access to the conservation land (to be constructed by the Presumpscot Land Trust). - e.
 Multi-tenant housing shall have parking ratio of 1.5 per unit - f.
-Recognizing that the proposed development plan achieves a diversity of housing opportunities while also accommodating a reasonable pace of development that is commensurate with the required financial investment for land and infrastructure, as well as the Town of Gorham's Comprehensive Plan, the following timing, and density of development shall be followed
+Recognizing that the proposed development plan achieves a diversity of housing opportunities while also accommodating a reasonable pace of development that is commensurate with the required financial investment for land and infrastructure, as well as the town of Gorham's Comprehensive Plan, the following timing, and density of development shall be followed - Not more than one (1) multi tenant phase shall be constructed in a 24-month period.

-Commented [NLB1]: In this case, this language is a little confusing.
-Section 2 says that it is allowed to be developed in accordance with the DTOD, which in turn is modified by the terms of the CZA.
-Since the DTOD is an overlay that is different from the underying zoning district, this should be clarified that it is.

-- Not more than one (1) multi tenant phase shall be constructed in a 24-month period. - Not more than fifteen (15) single family building permits shall be granted in a calendar year. - Impact fees of \$1,000 per single family dwellings and \$500 for a dwelling unit in multiunit building shall be paid, to be utilized for the a School Infrastructure project which increases a school's capacity for students as designated by the Town Council.
-Fees shall be paid at the time of the application for a building permit. - The Property Owner will propose traffic calming solutions within the design plan to alleviate traffic patterns from New Portland Road to South Street, to be reviewed by the Planning Board. - The Property Owner will avoid a grid pattern of streets to utilize a more neighborhood approach that reflects the character of the abutting neighborhoods. - The development will provide a road connection to White Birch Lane as part of Phase 1 of the development.
-Construction traffic will be equally split between all points of access into the site. - The Development Transfer Overlay District fee requirement shall be paid as outlined under Gorham Land Use and Development Code, Chapter 1, Section 1-18, E. Performance Standards, 1.
-Development Transfer Fee and Calculations. - The multi-family buildings are allowed to be mixed-use buildings with commercial uses being allowed on the first 2 floors.
-The permitted uses shall be those as identified under the Gorham Land Use and Development Code, Chapter 1, Section 1-9, Subsection 2.
-Gorham Village Center District, B. Permitted Uses 1) through 18). - 6.
-Because the Town desires to encourage the majority of new development in the Growth Areas to include a higher density residential component, the development will not be required to purchase bonus dwelling units for those dwelling units that exceed the underlying zone's residential density. - 7.
-Agreement to be Recorded.
-The Property Owner shall record this Contract Zoning Agreement in the Cumberland County Registry of Deeds and shall submit proof of recording to the Gorham Code Enforcement Officer and the Town Planner before any site work is undertaken or any building permits are issued. - 8.
-Amendments to Agreement.
-The provisions of this Contract Zoning Agreement shall be deemed restrictions on the use of the property and shall be amended only upon further written agreement of the Town of Gorham and the Property Owner and its successors in interest to the Property. - 9.
-Site and Plan Subdivision Review.
+- Not more than fifteen (15) single family building permits shall be granted in a calendar year. - Impact fees of \$1,000 per single family dwellings and \$500 for a dwelling unit in multiunit building to be utilized for the School. - Developer will look to traffic calming solutions within the design plan to alleviate traffic patterns from New Portland Road to South Street. - Developer will look to stay away from a grid pattern to a more neighborhood approach that reflects the character of the abutting neighborhoods.

+6. Because the Town desires to encourage the majority of new development in the Growth Areas to include a higher density residential component, the development will not be required to purchase bonus dwelling units for those dwelling units that exceed the underlying zone's residential density.

+7. Agreement to be Recorded.
+The Property Owner shall record this Contract Zoning Agreement in the Cumberland County Registry of Deeds and shall submit proof of recording to the Gorham Code Enforcement Officer and the Town Planner before any site work is undertaken or any building permits are issued.

+8. Amendments to Agreement.
+The provisions of this Contract Zoning Agreement shall be deemed restrictions on the use of the property and shall be amended only upon further written agreement of the Town of Gorham and the Property Owner and its successors in interest to the Property.

+9. Site and Plan Subdivision Review.
 Approval of this Agreement will not serve as a waiver of site plan or subdivision review if otherwise required under the Code.

-10. Property Taxes or Payment in Lieu of Property Taxes.
+0. Property Taxes or Payment in Lieu of Property Taxes.
 The owner of the Property subject to this Agreement shall pay normally assessed property taxes or, if the property is otherwise exempt from property taxes, shall make a payment in lieu of property taxes that is equal to 100% of the amount that would have been paid if the Property was not exempt from property taxes.